MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/setup-hub-valueprop.md

 Quickly setting up users so they can be productive is not easy.
 Onboarding experiences are often ambiguous, and it's not always clear what your course of action should be or what the end goal is.

-The Setup hub optimizes onboarding by giving you clarity on the end goal, information to help you make decisions, and clear next steps.
-When you're ready to take action, just click a **Get started** link to launch a guided flow that will walk you through the task.
+The Setup hub optimizes onboarding by providing clarity on the end goal, information to help you make decisions, and clear next steps.
+When you're ready to take action on a task, just click a **Get started** link to launch a guided flow that will walk you through the steps.

 If you're multi-tasking, working on tasks over several days, or if there are multiple admins working on tasks, you can track completion by seeing at a glance which tasks have been completed and which tasks still require attention.
 IT teams also benefit from built-in delegation, sharing, permissions, and collaboration.